 However, I did reflect that this all could just be a fumble in the writing.
-Because we also had to keep in mind that Harry’s scar had shown no reaction to any of the other Horcruxes, or suspected Horcruxes to which he had been exposed (which I think was a mistake.
-It ought to have reacted).
+Because we also had to keep in mind that Harry’s scar had shown no reaction to any of the other Horcruxes, or suspected Horcruxes to which he had been exposed.
 Not to the locket at #12.
-Not to the Diadem.
+Not to the Diadem in the Room of Hidden Things.
 Not to the Diary.
-Not even to the Diary revenant.
+Not even to the Diary revenant (which I think was a mistake.
+It ought to have reacted to the revenant).
 And we know now what that revenant was, and the revenant was certainly “feeling murderous” enough to cause a reaction if there was going to be one.
 And it didn’t.
 So the whole question is still rather up in the air.

 But there was an awful lot of critical information that was still awaiting answers at the end of Book 6.
 And if Dumbledore had deliberately staged his own removal from the game board the night of the adventure of the sea cave, there seemed to be a good chance that he left some of those answers in places where they might be found.
 The Pensieve was one possibility.
 And if there was a collection of little bottles with it, all the better.
 (We just had to hope they were labeled.)

 And it was only a matter of time before his portrait woke up.
 A portrait is only a residual echo of the actual person, but it is a great deal better than nothing.

 And for that matter there was also Aberforth.
 And Horace Slughorn.